US To End Travel Bans For Vaccinated Passengers - UrduPoint

 "Most importantly, foreign nationals flying to the US will be required to be fully vaccinated," Zients said.

-It wasn't immediately clear if the new rule only applied to US-approved vaccines or if other brands, such as those produced in China or Russia would also qualify.
+It was not immediately clear if the new rule only applied to US-approved vaccines or if other brands, such as those produced in China or Russia, would also qualify.
 Zients said that would be determined by the US Centers for Disease Control.

 Restrictions on vehicle movement from Canada and Mexico will remain in place.
 "We do not have any updates on the land border policies," Zients said.

-Zients said passengers will need to show they were fully vaccinated before boarding planes to the United States, as well as providing proof of a negative Covid-19 test taken within three days.
+Zients said passengers will need to show they were fully vaccinated before boarding planes bound for the United States, as well as providing proof of a negative Covid-19 test taken within three days.

 "This new international travel system follows the science to keep Americans' international air travel safe," Zients said.